-This Bitter Sweet Lemon Tart is one of my favorites, it’s creamy, tart, sweet and bitter on a tender sweet crust.
-The candied lemon slices on top still have a slightly bitter taste to them the really adds a complex depth of flavor to the lemon curd filling.
+My Bitter Sweet Lemon Tart recipe is creamy, tart, sweet and bitter all at the same time on a tender, crumbly shortbread style sweet crust.
+The candied lemon slices on top still have a slightly bitter taste to them that really adds a complex depth of flavor to the lemon curd filling.

 - ½ Recipe of Pâte Sucrée

 -Roll Pâte Sucrée to 1/8-inch-thick, place in a tart mold and refrigerate for one hour.

 -Blind bake the tart shell, let cool